 We are in a new era of life and work – the world has changed dramatically.
-Executives are facing a complex problem.
-Namely, how do you redefine your value and ask yourself probing questions such as, “how do I bring relevant value to my company?”
+Consequently, executives are facing a complex problem.
+Namely, how do you redefine your value?
+Try asking yourself “how do I bring relevant value to my company?”
 And, “how will the accomplishments of the past carry us through today and build success in the future?”

-These are the questions on the minds of millions of executives around the globe.
+Furthermore, these are the questions on the minds of millions of executives around the globe.
 Many companies have changed at an alarming pace.
 The pandemic along with economic and national unrest has sped things up.
-Employees need your expertise, your industry knowledge along with your fierce commitment to practicing strong self-awareness and self-regulation on their behalf.
+Therefore, employees need your expertise and your industry knowledge.
+In addition, they need your commitment to be practicing self-awareness and self-regulation on their behalf.

-Pre world-wide pandemic, executives planned for long-term sustainability and evaluated where their strengths were best utilized at that time.
-You planned, established markers and measurements and moved forward with each team member from the front-line to the stakeholders.
-Before COVID-19, it was about your capacity as CEO or business leader.
-Now, it’s about their capacity.
+Pre world-wide pandemic, executives planned for long-term sustainability.
+They evaluated where their strengths were best utilized at that time.
+Moreover, you planned, established markers and measurements to move forward with each team member from the front-line to the stakeholders.
+It was about your capacity as CEO or business leader.
+Above all, now, it’s about their capacity.

 Thanks for reading!
 Want more content?
 Read more on our blog here!
 Have questions about where to start with C3 Advantage?
 We’d love to talk with you!